 The R7 lags behind the 1400+ images I got out of a charge on the 90D, but approaches 500 images of mixed servo and one-shot with EVF set to maximum smoothness.
 If you mainly shoot bursts of AI servo H+ you'll get higher numbers, but I rarely work that way.
 I disabled automatic image review to avoid EVF interruptions in the heat of a shoot.
 The side benefit of disabling automatic image review is increased battery life.
 Your results will vary depending on lens used and how much you chimp.
 If you're out all day shooting, carry a spare battery.

-The RF mount on the R7 is compatible with all Canon RF and RF-S series lenses.
-Canon EF and EF-S lens may also be used when fitted with the Mount Adapter EF-EOS R. Canon M series lenses are not compatible with the R7 and will not mount.
+The RF mount on the R7 is compatible with all Canon RF and RF-S series lenses, well over 20 available.
+The R7 works perfectly with Sigma's new line of native RF mount lenses, e.g., 18-50 2.8 DC DN, 10-18 2.8 DC DN, etc. Older Canon EF and EF-S lens may be used if fitted with the Mount Adapter EF-EOS R. Canon M series lenses are not compatible with the R7.

 I shot extensively with EF and EF-S lenses using the Mount Adapter EF-EOS R with control ring.
 There was no loss of optical performance, and AF implementation was better than it was on any of my DSLRs.
 Of course, I couldn't test every lens, but those I tried worked flawlessly.
 I was especially pleased my ancient EF 200 2.8L USM, EF-S 24 2.8 STM and EF-S 17-55 2.8 IS USM worked well.
 I'm not as steady as I was in the past, and R7 IBIS has given my EF and EF-S lenses without IS a new life!